HIGHLIGHTS

 sets?), we have passed Prins Karls Forland and have arrived in the

-magnificent Kongsfjord.
-Our visit to Svalbard is in the early summer
+magnificent Krossfjord.
+Our visit to Svalbard is in the middle of the

-prime habitat.
-At this time of year the migrating birds have just
+arctic summer and at this time of year the migrating birds are very

 DAY